Image of SEC Whistleblower Lawyers – Tier 1 Law Firm

 Whistleblowers are also afforded substantial protection against retaliation.
 Learn more about anti-retaliation protections for SEC whistleblowers under the Dodd-Frank Act and Sarbanes-Oxley Act and the tools that our experienced whistleblower attorneys employ to combat retaliation.

-The most common SEC whistleblower tips related to manipulation (25%), corporate disclosures and financials (16%), offering fraud (16%), trading and pricing (6%), and initial coin offerings and cryptocurrencies (6%).
+The most common SEC whistleblower tips related to manipulation (24%), offering fraud (19%), initial coin offerings and crypto asset securities (14%), and corporate disclosures and financials (10%).
 Other notable areas of SEC whistleblower tips included insider trading, foreign bribery and other FCPA violations, and unregistered securities offerings.
-Since 2011, the SEC Whistleblower Office has received more than 52,400 tips that have enabled the SEC to obtain orders for nearly $5 billion in total monetary sanctions, including more than $3.1 billion in disgorgement of ill-gotten gains and interest, of which more than $1.3 billion has been, or is scheduled to be, returned to harmed investors.
+Since 2011, the SEC Whistleblower Office has received thousands of tips that have enabled the SEC to obtain orders for nearly $5 billion in total monetary sanctions, including more than $3.1 billion in disgorgement of ill-gotten gains and interest, of which more than $1.3 billion has been, or is scheduled to be, returned to harmed investors.

-Consistent with prior years, the states that yielded the highest number of tips in FY 2021 were California, Maryland, Florida, New York, and Texas.
-The SEC Whistleblower Office also received whistleblower tips from 99 countries outside of the United States in FY 2021.
-The highest number of tips were from whistleblowers in Canada, the United Kingdom, and the People’s Republic of China.
+Consistent with prior years, the states that yielded the highest number of tips in FY 2024 were Florida, South Carolina, California, Texas, and New York.
+The SEC Whistleblower Office also received whistleblower tips from many countries outside of the United States.
+The highest number of tips were from whistleblowers in Canada, the United Kingdom, Australia, Germany, and India.

 Notably, whistleblowers need not be U.S. citizens to be eligible for SEC whistleblower awards and the SEC whistleblower attorneys at Zuckerman Law can represent SEC whistleblowers from any state or country.
 According to the 2017 Corruption Perceptions Index, a majority of countries are making little or no progress in ending corruption.
 This finding is consistent with PwC’s 2018 fraud survey, which reported the highest fraud levels in organizations in the past 20 years, and the ACFE’s 2021 fraud survey, which reported that 51% of organizations have uncovered more fraud since the pandemic and 71% of anti-fraud professionals expect the level of fraud to increase over the next year.
 As the SEC continues to promote worldwide public awareness of the SEC Whistleblower Program, we expect to see an increase in whistleblower tips and awards in the coming years.